 - We recommend you also give it a Description i.e. the instructions for completing the quiz

-- Select Display description on module page to make it show on the main module page (default is not to show it)
+- If you wish, select Display description on module page to make the description show on the main module page (default is not to show it)

 - Amend the settings where necessary (see below for an explanation of all the settings).